 Pension FAQs

 I’m a partner in a law firm – not an employee.
-Can I participate in the DBplus pension plan?
+Can I participate in DBplus?

-To be eligible to participate in a pension plan, there must be an employer/employee relationship.
-You can set up a Professional Corporation (“PC”) to join the plan as an employee of your own PC.
-Remember that both you as an employee and your PC must each contribute 5% to 9% of T4 earnings.
+To be eligible to participate in a registered pension plan, there must be an employer/employee relationship.
+If you have a Professional Corporation in place and are reporting T4 earnings, you are eligible to join the plan.
+If not, you can set up a Professional Corporation (“PC”) and become an employee of your own PC.
+You as the employee and your PC as the employer, would then contribute equally (between 5% to 9% of T4 earnings) to the plan.
 Find out more.

 What happens if I join the plan as an employee of a law firm, but then I become a partner?

-If you are enrolled in the plan as a lawyer of a law firm and then you become a partner, you can no longer participate in the plan as a law firm employee.
+If you are enrolled in the plan as an employee of a law firm and then you become a partner, you can no longer participate in the plan as a law firm employee.
 However, you can continue participating in the plan if you have a Professional Corporation and report T4 earnings.
-In this arrangement the PC would act as the employer and you as the employee.
+In this arrangement, the PC would act as the employer and you as the employee.

 About the DBPlus Plan